Located in the southern part of Minnesota, Minneapolis is the most populous major city in the Midwestern US state of Minnesota.

 Made up of almost 2,000 acres of land, Lebanon Hills Regional Park is home to many lakes and miles of trails for year-round hiking, sports, and outdoor recreation.

 It is one of the most popular hiking places in the Twin Cities and the largest park in Minnesota’s Dakota County.
-Some of the most popular hiking trails include Lebanon Hills Loop, Jensen Lake Trail, Holland and O’Brien Lakes Trail, and McDonough Lake Loop.
+Some popular hiking trails include Lebanon Hills Loop, Jensen Lake Trail, Holland and O’Brien Lakes Trail, and McDonough Lake Loop.

 The Lebanon Hills Regional Park is roughly 10 miles from the MSP, located within the Twin Cities metro area.
 You’ll see several wooden areas, snowshoeing trails, ski routes, and picnic areas.
 The trail difficulty is moderate, which is good news for advanced trailers looking for paths less traveled.

-If you plan to take this route for the first time, be prepared to come across several hills, inclines, and elevation changes.
-It’s a bracing walk, however, it’s a suitable trail if you’re a novice looking for a challenge.
+If you take this route for the first time, be prepared to come across several hills, inclines, and elevation changes.
+It’s a bracing walk.
+However, it’s a suitable trail if you’re a novice looking for a challenge.

-Do note that depending on the time of year there are brown ticks within the forest.
-These can easily transmit bacteria to you and your pets which can lead to severe illness.
+Do note that there are brown ticks within the forest depending on the time of year.
+These can easily transmit bacteria to you and your pets, leading to severe illness.
 So, you might want to avoid taking pets when hiking – particularly for first-time hikers.

-Regardless of who’s going, make sure you all do a head-to-toe tick check after your hike!
+Regardless of who’s going, ensure you all do a head-to-toe tick check after hiking!

 See Related: Where to Stay in Minneapolis